 - Number of families in the house,

-- Number of persons in the house,
+- Number of persons in the house, and

-- Number of persons in the family.
+- The number of persons in the family.

 This question was first asked in the previous census records.
 It can help you to build out your family tree by informing you as to how everyone is related to the head of the household.

 This question went further than with the previous census record.
-The available choices were\:

 The four possible answers that your ancestor could have recorded for this are: